naa986/wp-fancybox/wp-fancybox/readme.txt

-=== WordPress fancyBox Lightbox ===
+=== WP fancybox ===
 Contributors: naa986
 Donate link: https://noorsplugin.com/
-Tags: fancybox, gallery, images, lightbox, responsive Requires at least: 4.7
+Tags: fancybox, gallery, image, photo, lightbox Requires at least: 4.7
-Tested up to: 5.5
+Tested up to: 5.6
 Stable tag: 1.0.2
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 View image, YouTube video, Vimeo video, external page, inline HTML in lightbox.
-Add jQuery fancyBox lightbox effect to your WordPress site.
+Add jQuery fancybox lightbox effect to your WordPress site.

 == Description ==

-[WP fancyBox](https://noorsplugin.com/wordpress-fancybox-plugin/) plugin is a fancy responsive lightbox tool for WordPress.
-It allows you to pop up content in lightbox using the popular jQuery fancyBox library.
+[WP fancybox](https://noorsplugin.com/wordpress-fancybox-plugin/) plugin adds fancybox 3 lightbox effect to your WordPress website.
 The lightbox looks great on desktop as well as mobile devices.

 = Feature =

-* Responsive lightbox popup.
+* Responsive lightbox popup using jquery fancybox.
 * Designed with a mobile first approach so it looks great on desktop, mobile and tablet devices.
+* Quick and easy setup.
 * Support for common touch gestures such as double-tap, pinch-in and pinch-out (for image viewing), horizontal swipe for navigation etc.
 * Open lightbox popup from either a text link or a thumbnal image link.
 * Compatible with WordPress multisite